niclas-maker/german-translation/images_original/readme.md

 ## About
 This folder stores all of the original images that actually need to be translated.

-If you are translating the images, create a copy of this whole folder, then translate all images.
-That way all images are successfully translated.
+If you are translating the images, **create a copy of this whole folder**, then translate all images.
+That way all images are successfully translated, while keeping a list of the original.

-Also, if possible, try to keep all original filenames, so that it can be easily replaced.
+Also, if possible, try to keep **all original filenames**, so that it can be easily replaced.
 If not possible, then create a simple database with one column the original filenames, and the new filenames in the second column.
 This is so it can be parsed into the game automatically instead of manually.

 ## Notes